neurodsp-tools/neurodsp/CONTRIBUTING.md

     * If any more packages are needed, they should be added to the `requirements.txt` file.

 4. API & Naming Conventions
-    * Try to keep the API consistent across neurodp in naming and parameter ordering, for example:
+    * Try to keep the API consistent across NeuroDSP in naming and parameter ordering, for example:
         * `sig` is commonly the first input, representing the neural time series
         * `fs` is commonly the second input, representing the sampling rate
     * Try to keep naming conventions consistent with other modules, for example: